 “Thank you for your concern,” the woman says, smiling, pulling her gaze away from the archway where the young policeman had disappeared.

-“The host is obliged to care for his guests,” Christophe says, not focusing on the woman’s reaction.
+“The host is obliged to care for his guests,” Christopher says, not focusing on the woman’s reaction.
 “I must apologize.
 I have to go.”

 “Of course, of course,” Gwyneth smiles.
 The gentleman nods and leaves, abandoning his guest alone to wait for the taxi.